srsholmes/yal-plugins/plugins/svelte-example/README.md

 ## @yal-app/plugin-svelte-example

-This is a plugin for Yal which displays a list of Stripe test cards.
-Select the card you want to copy and it will be copied to your clipboard.
+This is a plugin for Yal which displays an exmaple of writing a plugin using svelte.

 ## Screenshot